angshu-min-js/TextEditor/README.md

 The text editor provides text autocompletion, spell check, spelling suggestions, calculation of edit distance between two words, generation of Markov text, and calculation of the Flesch Index.
 Data structures used: Tries, HashMaps, and Linked Lists.
 Unit testing was done via JUnit.

 - Part 1: Implement the missing methods in BasicDocument.java: getNumSentences, getNumWords, getNumSentences and getNumSyllables.
+- Part 2: Complete the Implementation of EfficientDocument